-- -notest don't perform permutation testing and only output population statistics (effect size, stdev etc) - -nperms num the number of permutations (Default: 5000) - -permutations file manually define the permutations (relabelling).
+- -notest don't perform statistical inference; only output population statistics (effect size, stdev etc) - -errors spec specify nature of errors for shuffling; options are: ee,ise,both (default: ee) - -exchange_within file specify blocks of observations within each of which data may undergo restricted exchange - -exchange_whole file specify blocks of observations that may be exchanged with one another (for independent and symmetric errors, sign-flipping will occur block-wise) - -strong use strong familywise error control across multiple hypotheses - -nshuffles number the number of shuffles (default: 5000) - -permutations file manually define the permutations (relabelling).
 The input should be a text file defining a m x n matrix, where each relabelling is defined as a column vector of size m, and the number of columns, n, defines the number of permutations.
-Can be generated with the palm\quickperms function in PALM (http://fsl.fmrib.ox.ac.uk/fsl/fslwiki/PALM).
-Overrides the nperms option.
+Can be generated with the palm_quickperms function in PALM (http://fsl.fmrib.ox.ac.uk/fsl/fslwiki/PALM).
+Overrides the -nshuffles option.